jenkinsci/jenkins/osx/README.md

 # Jenkins OS X Installer Project

-To create the Jenkins Installer for OSX you need an OSX machine with Developer Tools installed.
+To create the Jenkins Installer for OS X you need an OS X machine with Developer Tools installed.
 You can download the Developer Tools from [Apple's Developer Connection website](http://developer.apple.com)

 ## Build the Installer